jfdm/ottar/README.md

 The Ottar Grammar file details the syntax.
 Examples can be found in the example folder.

+Ottar should be considered Academic Quality Code, and should be realeased under the [CRAPL](http://matt.might.net/articles/crapl/) license, however, BSD will do fine.
+Please not this is a work in progress and YMMV.
+I also aim to fix the syntax in the near future...

 ## Building

 It is assumed that you have installed [Haskell](http://www.haskell.org/platform/).